 Medical school scholarships—5 things medical students should know

 Medical student-loan debt is a reality for most future physicians.
-A survey of 2024 graduating medical students conducted by the Association of American Medical Colleges (AAMC) found that two-thirds of respondents graduated with debt.
-About half of those respondents said their medical student-loan debt load is $150,000 or more.
+According to the Association of American Medical Colleges (AAMC), 70% of graduating medical students had education debt.
+And more than half—59%—carried a medical student-loan debt load of $200,000 or more.

-Mark Meyer, MD, is a senior associate dean for student affairs at the University of Kansas Medical Center.
+Mark C. Meyer, MD, is the senior associate dean for student affairs at the University of Kansas School of Medicine.
 He offered some tips on how students should go about finding medical school scholarships.

-The AAMC survey found that 65% of graduating medical student respondents had some form of financial assistance—grants, stipends or scholarships—that was not a loan.
-The scholarship totals that medical students were awarded were generally lower, with 27% of respondents listing their total scholarship funding of less than $25,000.
+A survey conducted in 2024 by the AAMC found that 65% of graduating medical student respondents had some form of financial assistance—grants, stipends or scholarships—that was not a loan.
+The scholarship totals that medical students were awarded were generally lower, with 27% of respondents listing their total scholarship funding as being less than $25,000.
 Meanwhile, 9% of respondents said their total scholarship funding was between $25,000–$49,999.
-A bit more than one-quarter of respondents listed their scholarship total to be $50,000 or greater.
+A bit more than one-quarter of respondents listed their scholarship total as $50,000 or more.

 The work to build up scholarships is often going to be labor-intensive, requiring students to apply for a number of programs to cobble together their medical school funding.

-About 70% of medical students, per the AAMC survey, entered medical school without prior educational debt.
-Some of the reason behind that is going to be that undergraduate merit-based scholarships are frequently awarded.
-At the medical school level, significant merit-based scholarships are less frequent.
+About 70% of medical students entered medical school without prior educational debt, the AAMC survey said.
+That can be at least partially attributed to undergraduate merit-based scholarships being frequently awarded.
+At the medical school level, significant merit-based scholarships may be less available given the caliber of students accepted into medical school.

-“Medical schools absolutely try to give as much scholarship money as possible to students, but unlike undergraduate institutions, medical schools spread it around more evenly among all of their students,” he said.
+“Medical schools absolutely try to give as much scholarship money as possible to students, but unlike undergraduate institutions, medical schools may opt to spread it around more evenly amongst their students,” he said.

-“For medical students coming from undergrad, they may have been an elite student, but in medical school everybody is.
-It makes it much more difficult to find merit-based scholarships.
-It’s not impossible, though.”
+“For medical students coming from undergrad, they may have been an elite student, but in medical school everybody is, which makes it much more difficult to receive merit-based scholarships.
+It’s not impossible, though,” said Dr. Meyer, also the interim chair of the Department of Family Medicine and Community Health at the University of Kansas School of Medicine.

 The University of Kansas School of Medicine is a member of the AMA UME Curricular Enrichment Program, which provides on-demand education through a micro-learning approach to help medical students distinguish themselves for residency and succeed in medicine.
 Educators can assign specific elements such as health care business fundamentals and developing leadership skills and receive reports on student progress, track via a dashboard, send reminder emails and customize reports.